schlosrat/FlightPlan/README.md

 Here we can see we're in a 60 degree inclined flyby orbit and we've got a Circularization burn planned for the periapsis of the Minmus encoutner.
 ![Flight Plan: Match Planes with Minmus 12](https://i.imgur.com/mAkr1MG.png)

 Here we are approaching Pe in our Minmus Flyby with a Circularization burn planned to put us into a 60 degree inclined low circular orbit about Minmus.
 Perfect for picking a landing spot almost anywhere we may want to go.
+In this view you can also see the Maneuver Node Controller's GUI showing that our planned maneuver will place us in the orbit we want.
 ![Flight Plan: Match Planes with Minmus 13](https://i.imgur.com/OUeWhYu.png)

 ### Burn Timing Detail (burn brackets effective point: Ap)